 Pros: No filing incorporation paperwork, which usually comes with a fee and a bit of hassle.

-Cons: No protection of assets in case of a lawsuit, no way to save with an SEP retirement account, and self-employment taxes.
+Cons: No protection of assets in case of a lawsuit, no way to save for retirement with an SEP account, and self-employment taxes.

 Pros: You can also operate as an LLC, with the same legal advantages, and set up your business so you owe less in self-employment taxes.